sardana-org/sardana/doc/source/sep/SEP18.md

 * Add `PoolAcquisitionSoftwareStart` action that will start channels on software synchronizer `start` event.
 * `PoolAcquisitionSoftware` will stop channels on software synchronizer `end` event.
-TODO: decide if we wait for the acquisition in progress until it finishes or we stop immediately (finish hook could be used if we choose to wait).

 ### Controllers

-C/T, 1D and 2D controllers (plugins) API is extended.
-TODO: Choose between the following options:
+C/T, 1D and 2D controllers (plugins) API is extended as follows:

-#### Option 1

 * Add `PrepareOne(axis, value, repeats, latency, starts)` to the Loadable interface
 * Add extra argument to `LoadOne`, etc. methods of the `Loadable` interface `latency_time`: `LoadOne(axis, value, repeats, latency)`

-This option maintains backwards compatibility.
+This maintains backwards compatibility.

 The following examples demonstrates the sequence of calls (only the ones relevant to the SEP18) of one channel (axis 1) involved in the given